artemkv/journey3/journey3-website/src/doc/gdpr_explained.md

 - __Only use the customer data for legitimate reasons;__

 *It's OK to ask users for email and name upon site registration.
 It's not OK to use that email to send promotional letters, unless user explicitly agreed to that!
-It is definitely not OK to sell that data to thrird parties!*
+It is definitely not OK to sell that data to third parties!*

 - __Do not store longer than needed;__